 - For example to search for “jane morgan” on the 3xe digital site type: site:3xedigital.com jane morgan .

 What are the main stream publications in your market sector?

 If you are not familar with these, go back to step one (internal brains) which will shed light on same.
 Wikipedia has a nice list professional and trade magazine by business sector.

 Social Networks as Research Data Sources

 Consider not only your own social media analytics but also the public social network research capabilities.

 Facebook Audience Insights, is great for market size and LinkedIn Search for getting a handle on job descriptions and more.
 There is also Twitter Advanced Search, and a myriad of social media tools and third party research offerings.

-Read reviews of your product.
+Read reviews.
+You will often glean not just product feedback and customer perceptions of your company too.
 These may be editorial sites in your business sectors or sites dedicated to reviews.